-Early treatment of mental health concerns is important for everyone.
+Early treatment of mental health issues is important for everyone.
 Within the military, however, there are barriers that may prevent you from seeking help early.
-In particular, you may be concerned about the impact it could have on your career and the possibility of not being deployed.
+In particular, you may be concerned about the impact it could have on your career.

-Transitioning into civilian life can be challenging.
-Finding suitable employment, relating with family and friends, and coping with past experiences can be difficult and confronting.
+Making the move to civilian life can come with many challenges.
+Finding suitable work, connecting with family and friends, and coping with past experiences can be difficult.
 However, there is support available.
 There are 24-hour help lines, chat forums, and information available through major mental health organisations and veteran-specific support organisations.

 If you are struggling, it is important to get help now.
-The sooner you begin your recovery, the sooner you will regain your mental wellbeing.
+The sooner you begin your path to recovery, the sooner you can restore your mental wellbeing.

 There are resources further down this page to help you get started.
 We also have information on how to seek support.